-Your insurance company will deny your claim if the claim is not covered under your insurance policy.
-Insurance companies cannot pay claims for which they received no premium, or they would go out of business.
+Your insurance company will deny your insurance claim if the claim is not covered under your insurance policy.
+Insurance companies cannot pay insurance claim for which they received no premium, or they would go out of business.
 However, if you believe your claim should be covered and that your insurer made a mistake in denying your claim, you have several options.